OPDIVO Qvantig™ (nivolumab + hyaluronidase-nvhy) is approved as a subcutaneous injection in the maintenance phase of treatment

 BOR=best overall response; CR=complete response; mDOR=median duration of response; NA=not available; PR=partial response.

-For patients age 12 and older and weighing ≥40kg, please refer to the dosing below.
-For patients 12 and older weighing less than 40kg, please refer to the Prescribing Information.
+For patients age 12 and older and weighing ≥40 kg and patients 12 and older weighing less than 40 kg, please refer to the Prescribing Information.

-OPDIVO® (nivolumab) + YERVOY® (ipilimumab) Induction & Maintenance Dosing Schedule
+OPDIVO® (nivolumab) + YERVOY® (ipilimumab) + OPDIVO Qvantig™ (nivolumab+hyaluronidase-nvhy) Dosing Options

 As of February 25, 2022, the infusion time for YERVOY was updated from 90 minutes to 30 minutes when used as a monotherapy or in combination with OPDIVO in metastatic melanoma1

-• The first dose of OPDIVO monotherapy should be administered after completing up to a maximum of 4 doses of the OPDIVO and YERVOY combination therapy1
+• The first dose of OPDIVO Qvantig monotherapy should be administered after completing up to a maximum of 4 doses of the OPDIVO and YERVOY combination therapy1,7

-• Review the U.S. Full Prescribing Information for OPDIVO and YERVOY for recommended dosage information1
+• Review the Full US Prescribing Information for OPDIVO, OPDIVO Qvantig, and YERVOY for recommended dosage information

 Bar graph with magnifying glass icon